RL199/BGU-Scout/README.md

 ### Steps

-1. Download or clone this repository.
+1. Clone the repository or download the ZIP file from the [latest release](https://github.com/RL199/BGU-Scout/releases/download/v0.8.0-beta/BGU.Scout.v0.8.0-beta.zip)
+2. Extract the ZIP file to a directory on your computer.
-2. Open Chrome and navigate to `chrome://extensions/`.
+3. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner.
+4. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the extension directory.
+5. Click "Load unpacked" and select the extension directory.
-5. The extension icon should now appear in your Chrome toolbar.
+6. The extension icon should now appear in your Chrome toolbar.

 ## 🔧 Configuration